 Founders need to build a well-thought pricing plan.
 If your price too high, you can cause losses In the businesses.
 On the other hand, if the price too low, it will hurt your ventre in the longer term.
 Madhavan Ramanujam recommended three pricing strategies for startups:

 - Maximization (Revenue Growth).
 Calculate the fixed and variable costs a business will incur.
 Then, figure out how to cut these costs to maximize revenue.

 - Penetration (Market Share).
 Attract more buyers by offering the product at a low price.
 Once you penetrate the market, expand your brand to increase profit.

 - Skimming (Profit Maximization).
 Introduce the product to the market at a premium price.
 Then, decrease the price over time to attract a bigger market.

 There are products that may not appeal to customers.
-A product is friendly to users if it’s easy to use – or easy to learn how to use.
-The following are common attributes of a user-friendly product:
+A product is friendly to users if it’s eas y to use and helpful in the long term.
+The following are common attributes of a user-friendly product-

 - Simple.
 It should provide quick access to common features and commands.

 - Clean.
 The product should be well-presented and easy to operate.